pranav04katiyar/Development/src/b_APIs/2_REST_APIs.md

 ### Some main design principles of RESTful APIs using HTTP:
 - REST APIs are designed around resources, which are any kind of object, data, or service that can be accessed by the client.
-- The type of action an API is doing should not be part of the URI.
+- The type of action an API is doing should not be part of the URL.
 Rather, the action should be part of the HTTP method type.
     > For example, a URL that includes the action to be taken is not RESTful:
     > ```
     > https://adventure-works.com/create-order